-May be shot concurrently with the Wimbledon or the Edge 1100x or at times booked at the Stats Notice Board on Stickledown.
+Must be shot concurrently with the Wimbledon or the Edge 1100x.

-Open to teams of two Match Rifle competitors, both of whom must be full members of the NRA and have entered one or more of the competitions comprising the Hopton Aggregate.
+Open to teams of two Match Rifle competitors, both of whom must be full members of the NRA.

 No of shots 20 to count per firer.
 No sighting shots.